maiya-22/pokemon-game/readme.md

 ## Vermillion Gym Pokemon Game:

-- Each Pokemon trainer (Professor Grim and Chuck) has three pokemon in their gym.
+- Each Pokemon trainer (Professor Grim and Chuck) has three pokemon in their gym (fetched from the Pokemon API).
 - Press the play button to select a random pokemon from each trainer's gym and see which Pokemon wins the round.

 - Code used:
     - ES6: promisifying vanilla XMLHttpRequest object via vanilla JS Promises; JS class syntax.
-    - DOM manipulation with setTimeout, to render animations.
+    - DOM manipulation with setTimeout and vanilla JS, to render animations.
     - CSS Animations combine our @keyframes CSS animations with the animate.css library.
     - Express server with EJS view engine.